jamiekurtz/JwtAuthForWebAPI/README.md

 Nuget-deployed library for securing your ASP.NET Web API service with JSON Web Tokens (JWT).

-This library is essentially a DelegatingHandler that creates a new ClaimsPrincipal based on the incoming token and assigns it to the current thread.
-As such, you *must* secure your controllers and/or their actions with the `[Authorize]` attribute - per standard ASP.NET authorization practices.
+This library is essentially a DelegatingHandler that creates a new ClaimsPrincipal based on the incoming token (which can be in the Authorization header or in a cookie) and assigns it to the current thread.
+As such, you *must* secure your controllers and/or their actions with the `[Authorize]` attribute - per standard
+ASP.NET authorization practices.
 In other words, the handler doesn't actually prevent unauthorized access to your site - that's what the `[Authorize]` attribute is for.

 The main class to use is the JwtAuthenticationMessageHandler - which just needs to be added to the MessageHandlers collection during Web API start-up.
-Also, the handler expects the token to be submitted within the Authorization header, using the Bearer scheme.
-Further, the token itself, per the
+Also, the handler expects the token to be submitted in one of two places:

+- Within the Authorization header, using the Bearer scheme.
+- Within an HTTP cookie, using the cookie name provided during configuration

-[JSON Web Token](http://self-issued.info/docs/draft-ietf-oauth-json-web-token.html) protocol, is expected to be represented using the JWS Compact
-Serialized format.
-This also means that this handler only supports signed JWTs (i.e. JWS), and not encrypted tokens (i.e. JWE).
+Further, the token itself, per the [JSON Web Token](http://self-issued.info/docs/draft-ietf-oauth-json-web-token.html) protocol, is expected to be represented using the JWS Compact Serialized format.
+This also means that this handler only supports signed JWTs (i.e. JWS), and not encrypted tokens
+(i.e. JWE).
 Attempting to use a JWE will fail.

 You can install the NuGet package for this library at https://www.nuget.org/packages/JwtAuthForWebAPI/.

-You will also need to add a reference System.IdentityModel - which is included with the 4.5 .NET Framework.

 Configuration